antistereov/singularity-core/docs/docs/auth/authentication.md

 This token is necessary to perform the second step in the login process.

-Depending on the [methods](../../docs/auth/two-factor#methods) the user configured, you can use one of those methods to perform a second request to [`POST /api/auth/2fa/login`](/swagger#/Two%20Factor%20Authentication/verifyLogin).
+Depending on the [methods](../../docs/auth/two-factor#methods) the user configured, you can use the code you obtained from one of those methods to perform a second request to [`POST /api/auth/2fa/login`](/swagger#/Two%20Factor%20Authentication/verifyLogin).

 If verification was successful, an HTTP-only cookie containing an [`AccessToken`](../../docs/auth/tokens#access-token) and one containing a [`RefreshToken`](../../docs/auth/tokens#refresh-token) will be set automatically.
 If [header authentication](../../docs/auth/securing-endpoints#header-authentication) is enabled, access token and refresh token will be returned in the response body.
 The `TwoFactorAuthenticationCookie` will also be deleted.

+### Password Reset

 ### OAuth2